-Based in Australia’s capital city, Canberra, the ANU College of Law provides an unparalleled location for the research and study of law.
+Based in Australia’s capital city, Canberra, ANU provides an unparalleled location for the research and study of law.

-By creating intersections between academia, government and the legal profession, the College has developed links with the nation’s key law-making and legislative bodies - including the Australian Parliament and the High Court – and the agencies which support and engage with them, such as the Attorney-General’s Department and the Department of Foreign Affairs and Trade.
+By creating intersections between academia, government and the legal profession, we have developed links with the nation’s key law-making and legislative bodies - including the Australian Parliament and the High Court – and the agencies which support and engage with them, such as the Attorney-General’s Department and the Department of Foreign Affairs and Trade.

-Our location enables the College to present a large number of events, conferences and seminars, spanning an array of topics, including intellectual property, preventative justice, ethics, Indigenous sovereignty, terrorism and human rights.
+Our location enables us to present a large number of events, conferences and seminars, spanning an array of topics, including intellectual property, preventative justice, ethics, Indigenous sovereignty, terrorism and human rights.

 In addition, our Visitors Program attracts legal experts, practitioners and researchers from across Australia and around the world, each offering unique perspectives on the application of law in their respective fields.